tgriesser/checkit/README.md

 ##### language

-Used to specify the default language key for using a particular language []() block.
+Used to specify the default language key for using a particular language file, currently en and es are supported.

 ##### labels

+Specifies labels for use in error messages for specific keys

 ##### messages

+Adds specific messages for individual errors

 #### Example: